Best Mattresses for Sciatica of 2023

-Have you noticed that your sciatic nerve pain is worse when you’re in bed, and it’s first thing in the morning?
+Have you noticed that your sciatic nerve pain is worse when you wake up?
 If so, you’re not alone.
-Many sciatica sufferers experience their most intense pain at these times.
+Many people facing sciatica experience their most intense pain in bed, first thing in the morning.

-How you sleep—and what you sleep on—can irritate the sciatic nerve.
-In this article, we’re going to reveal the right way to sleep for pain relief, including the best mattresses for a restful night and pain-free morning.
+How you sleep—and the mattress you sleep on—can irritate the sciatic nerve.
+In this guide, we examine the right way to sleep for pain relief and share our picks for the best mattresses for sciatica.

 Here at Mattress Advisor, we understand the importance of a good night’s sleep.
 And choosing the right mattress for your needs can spell the difference between peaceful nights and energetic mornings and frustration and fatigue.
 That’s why we’ve spent over 1,200 hours testing and evaluating hundreds of mattresses.